-3 Net of cash and excluding junior subordinated notes
+2 Net of cash and amounts due to/from affiliates, and excluding junior subordinated notes

 The following table shows how we have financed our business activities over the last three years.
 We continue to fund our extensive capital program through cash flow from operations supplemented by capital market financing activity.